jperrello/Zeroconf-AI/README.md

 - Token tracking and cost estimation
 - Automatic MIME type detection
 - Perfect for "analyze this image" or "summarize this document" use cases

+### Open WebUI Integration (`owui_saturn.py`)

+**The easiest way to use Saturn with a polished web interface**

+A custom function for Open WebUI that brings automatic service discovery to this popular web-based AI chat interface.
+No manual endpoint configuration - just install the function, enable it, and all your Saturn services appear in the model selector.

+- Automatic discovery of all Saturn services on your network
+- Model aggregation from multiple providers
+- Priority-based routing with failover
+- Configurable timeouts and caching
+- Full streaming support

+Works with both the Open WebUI desktop app and server installation.

 ### VLC Extension (`vlc_extension/`)